 More Great Gaming Microphones

 If the Yeti isn’t your style and you are looking for something else, check out a few of the other top choices for the best USB microphones.
-I would consider these 2 below equally as good as the Yeti, although you lose the ability to change the pickup pattern, although they are lighter in weight and have built-in mix control which can be useful.
+I would consider these 2 mics below equally as good as the Yeti for live streaming, although you lose the ability to change the pickup pattern, they are lighter in weight and have built-in mix control which can be useful.